Gaya/MarkPress/markpress/readme.txt

 == Changelog ==

 = 0.1.2 =
+* improved sass and html for BEM classes
 * disable zoom on mobile
 * enable view mode on mobile
 * catch keyboard macro for saving in browsers